Zap Mama

-Zap Mama is a Belgian singer-songwriter, performer, composer, lyricist, activist, video artist and ethno-vocal therapist born in the Democratic Republic of Congo, raised in Belgium.
-Zap Mama sings polyphonic and afro-pop music, a harmonic music with a mixture of infused African vocal techniques, urban, hip hop with emphasis on voice.
-In order to explore and discover the vast world of oral tradition music, she travels throughout Africa, learning, exchanging and sharing information about healing songs, lullabies, mourning, and practising polyphony with griots (bards), Tartit tuareg women, Dogons, Peulhs, Pygmies, Mangbetus, Zulus and others.
+Zap Mama is a Belgian singer-songwriter, performer, composer, lyricist, activist, video artist and ethno-vocal therapist born in the Democratic Republic of Congo and raised in Belgium.
+Zap Mama sings polyphonic and afro pop music, a harmonic music with a mixture of infused African vocal techniques, urban, hip hop with emphasis on voice.
+In order to explore and discover the vast world of oral tradition music, she travels throughout Africa, learning, exchanging and sharing information about healing songs, lullabies, mourning, and practising polyphony with griots, Tartit tuareg women, Dogons, Peulhs, Pygmies, Mangbetus, Zulus and others.

 Zap Mama's worldwide success began with a quintet of polyphonic female singers, whose unique vocal polyphony style has inspired influences in American hip hop, nu-soul, jazz and elements of pop.
-Her song "Iko-iko" was featured in the film Mission: Impossible II.
+Her song "Iko-Iko" was featured in the film Mission: Impossible II.

-Sources of Zap Mama's music

-Sources of Zap Mama's music include Daulne's roots in the Democratic Republic of Congo, her upbringing in Belgium, and her return to Africa to rediscover her musical roots.

 "The voice is an instrument in itself," says Daulne, "it's the original instrument.
 It's the original instrument.
 The main instrument.
 It's the instrument that gives the most soul, the human voice.
 We sing songs in French and English with African and world roots."

 Early life

 Democratic Republic of Congo

-Marie Daulne, was born in the East Zaire City of Isiro in the Democratic Republic of Congo.
-She is the daughter of a Belgian father and a Congolese mother.
-She had only been born a few days when her father was killed by the Simba rebels, during the Congo Crisis.
-The crisis resulted in the deaths of some 100,000 people.
-It led to the assassination of Prime Minister Patrice Lumumba, as well as a traumatic setback to the United Nations, following the death of UN Secretary General Dag Hammarskjöld in a plane crash as he sought to mediate.
-Marie's mother, with brother and sisters had to survive hiding in the forest.
-Several months later, they were rushed by Belgian paratroopers from Isiro.
-Marie and her family were flown to Belgium, because her father was a Belgian citizen.
+Marie Daulne was born in the city of Isiro in east Zaire (now the Democratic Republic of the Congo).
+Her father was a white Walloon (French-speaking Belgian); her mother was a black Congolese Bantu woman from Kisangani.
+When she was a few days old, her father was captured and killed by Simba rebels during the Congo Crisis.
+Marie's mother, with her brother and two sisters, survived by hiding in the forest.
+Several months later, they were airlifted by Belgian paratroopers and flown to Belgium.